BIBLE PASSAGE:

 they unintentionally say something the wrong way, or

-what they have said is misinterpreted by someone.
+what they said may be misinterpreted by someone.

 If we reread the scriptures above, we know that God does